-PAPER V- CURRICULUM AND KNOWLEDGE
+PAPER - V: CURRICULUM AND KNOWLEDGE

-MARKS -100
+To enable the teacher trainees to-

-- i.
-To understand the nature of curriculum and its relation to syllabi, text books and class room practices - ii.
-To understand the nature of knowledge, moral values and skills - iii.
-To examine the place of work in education - iv.
-To understand the implications of constructivism for education - v.
-To develop and apply a framework for studying curriculum documents.
+(i) understand the nature of curriculum and its relation to syllabi, text books and class room practices;

+(ii) understand the nature of knowledge, moral values and skills;

+(iii) examine the place of work in education;

+(iv) understand the implications of constructivism for education; and

+(v) develop and apply a framework for studying curriculum documents.

-Unit I: Curriculum, Syllabi, Text books and Class room
+Unit - I: Curriculum, Syllabi, Text books and Classroom

-a.
-What is a curriculum?
+- What is a curriculum?
 Why do we need a curriculum?
 Objectives behind framing/developing a curriculum.
 Aims and curriculum; the relationship between the two.
 Relationship between these two and pedagogy.

-Curriculum, syllabi and textbooks: what's the relationship between these? what are implications of this for a teacher?
+- Curriculum, syllabi and textbooks: What's the relationship between these?
+What are its implications for a teacher?

-b.
-The scope of curriculum:

-Knowledge, values, skill, dispositions, etc. some general discussions about each.
+- The scope of curriculum: Knowledge, values, skill, dispositions, etc. Some general discussions about each.

-c.
-The context/cultural embeddedness of curriculum.

-Curriculum as a mode of transmission of culture and social norms.
+- The context/cultural embeddedness of curriculum: Curriculum as a mode of transmission of culture and social norms.
 Diverse strands of culture and contestations and debates within them.
 Problems involved in questions about cultural choices and their implications for curriculum.
 Who defines culture?
 Who defines curriculum? (relate this to the discussion on negotiating diversity in aims of education.

-d.
-Types of curriculum:

-Liberal curriculum which seeks to develop understanding and perspectives, vocational curriculum which focusses on skills and is geared towards livlihood, mixed curriculum.
+- Types of curriculum: Liberal curriculum which seeks to develop understanding and perspectives, vocational curriculum which focuses on skills and is geared towards livelihood, mixed curriculum.

-Unit II: Nature of Knowledge
+Unit - II: Nature of Knowledge

-- a.
-Introduction to discussions about knowledge: What is knowledge?
+- Introduction to discussions about knowledge: What is knowledge?
 Knowledge as human endeavor: Curiosity, Practice and Dialogue.
-The nature of human curiosity, its limits; the complex interaction between knowledge and social practice; knowledge being formed through dialogues and shared with a larger community. - b.
-Nature of disciplines/subjects and forms of inquiry in each. - c.
-Sociology of knowledge: privileging of certain kinds of knowledge through curriculum and its impact upon unequal learning opportunities.
+The nature of human curiosity, its limits; the complex interaction between knowledge and social practice; knowledge being formed through dialogues and shared with a larger community.

+- Nature of disciplines/subjects and forms of inquiry in each.

+- Sociology of knowledge: Privileging of certain kinds of knowledge through curriculum and its impact upon unequal learning opportunities.

-Unit III: Moral Values
+Unit - III: Moral Values

-- a.
-Nature of value and morality: values are what make people consider life worthwhile.
+- Nature of value and morality: Values are what make people consider life worthwhile.
 Values and morality involve choices which are arrived at by balancing diverse and often contradictory values.
 Even so, the choice made by one person may be very different from that made by another.
-Most educators agree that students need to engage seriously with the task of taking moral decisions, they also agree that preaching a set of values is tantamount to indoctrination at best or promoting hypocrisy at worst. - b.
-Morality in a multi-cultural, multi religious and democratic society: different cultures/religions have different value systems and preferences.
+Most educators agree that students need to engage seriously with the task of taking moral decisions, they also agree that preaching a set of values is tantamount to indoctrination at best or promoting hypocrisy at worst.

+- Morality in a multi-cultural, multi-religious and democratic society: Different cultures/religions have different value systems and preferences.
 Can any one of them become the basis of moral education in schools?
-Can there be democratic norms of dialogue between different value systems - c.
-Objectives of moral education: Is it to impart information about what is valuable or to train the student how to take moral decisions or is it to instill in the student a desire to be moral person?
+Can there be democratic norms of dialogue between different value systems?

+- Objectives of moral education: Is it to impart information about what is valuable or to train the student how to take moral decisions or is it to instill in the student a desire to be a moral person?
 Should investigation into why it is difficult to be moral be a part of curriculum?

-Unit IV: Curriculum and Productive Work
+Unit - IV: Curriculum and Productive Work

-- a.
-Understanding work as a productive activity which aims at producing tangible goods or services.
+- Understanding work as a productive activity which aims at producing tangible goods or services.
 Changing nature of work in recent times.
-Is 'work' incompatible with education? - b.
-Gandhian notion of education through productive work and a review of experience of its actual implementation.
+Is 'work' incompatible with education?

+- Gandhian notion of education through productive work and a review of experience of its actual implementation.
 Can we substitute traditional crafts with modern industrial work?
-From Gandhian notion to 'Socially useful productive work' (SUPW). - c.
-Vocational Education: education as preparation for a particular field of employment Vs liberal education to prepare for adult life in general.
-Possibility of combining work skills of several fields as a part of general education. - d.
-The place of work in curriculum its role in integrating knowledge, skill and values in real lifelike contexts.
+From Gandhian notion to 'Socially Useful Productive Work' (SUPW).

+- Vocational Education: Education as preparation for a particular field of employment vs liberal education to prepare for adult life in general.
+Possibility of combining work skills of several fields as a part of general education.

+- The place of work in curriculum - its role in integrating knowledge, skill and values in real lifelike contexts.
 The implication of its absence from curriculum.